jakobschoeffer/jakobschoeffer.github.io/index.md

 ## News

-**Feb '25.** &nbsp; I started my new role as tenure-track assistant professor of reponsible and explainable AI at the <a href="https://www.rug.nl/research/bernoulli/" style="text-decoration:none">University of Groningen, Bernoulli Institute</a>.
+**Feb '25.** &nbsp; I started my new role as tenure-track assistant professor of responsible and explainable AI at the <a href="https://www.rug.nl/research/bernoulli/" style="text-decoration:none">University of Groningen, Bernoulli Institute</a>.

 **Jan '25.** &nbsp; I gave an invited <a href="https://www.uni-bayreuth.de/en/bayreuth-lectures" style="text-decoration:none">Bayreuth Lecture</a> on challenges and opportunities in human-AI collaboration.